MrBenJ/modern-js-by-example/book/005-asynchronous-tooling.md

 }
 ```

-By doing this we're able to keep single responsibility with our Promises and have 2 functions we can use through composition and reuse, rather than creating giant functions we only need to use a few times.
+By doing this, we're able to keep single responsibility with our Promises and have 2 functions we can use through composition and reuse, rather than creating giant functions we only need to use a few times.

 If I wanted to get a user's top comment now, it would look a little like this: